De Donder-Weyl Hamiltonian formalism of MacDowell-Mansouri gravity: MacDowell-Mansouri gravity

 where we have used the fact that $Q^{abcd}=\epsilon^{ijab}\epsilon_{ij}^{\,\,\,\,\,cd}$, we now can first apply the symmetry breaking and then variate the $\mathrm{SO}(3,1)$ Hamiltonian.
-In order to obtain the equations of motion from the decomposed Hamiltonian \eqref{dwhamdec}, we first need to determine which fields stand as canonical variables.
-To do so, we use the commutation relations for the Poisson-Gerstenhaber bracket (\ref{canon}) for the $\mathrm{SO}(4,1)$ Hamiltonian (\ref{dwham}), namely,
+In order to obtain the field equations from the decomposed Hamiltonian \eqref{dwhamdec}, we first need to determine which fields stand as canonical variables.
+To do so, we use the fundamental Poisson-Gerstenhaber bracket relations (\ref{canon}) for the $\mathrm{SO}(4,1)$ Hamiltonian (\ref{dwham}), namely, $e\mathrm{e}$